Skip to main content

 Tip: Supports --minimal for a one-line summary and --json for machine-readable output.

-Purpose: Search across all project memory systems (lessons, decisions, knowledge graph, sessions)
+Purpose: Guided UX dispatcher for searching across all project memory systems (lessons, decisions, knowledge graph, sessions)

 Example: